grzegorzkiselev/Instagram-Saved-Downloader/README.md

 ## Usage

-Open the Chrome Developer Options and open the tab called “Instagram Saver”.
+Open the tab called “Instagram Saver” in the Chrome Developer Options.

 ## Features of the app